 3. Increasing self-compassion

 Often during body scan meditation, we may notice something that feels bad in our body, or we may become frustrated when we notice our mind wandering.
 Regular practice can help us approach these situations with gentleness and acceptance; eventually we learn how to approach situations in our everyday life with the same compassion.

 With your eyes closed, start at the top of your head and mentally “scan” down your body.
 Bring your awareness to your head and neck, and notice if you feel any feelings, sensations, or discomfort.
 Does that area feel relaxed or tense?
 Comfortable or uncomfortable?
 Energetic or tired?
 Repeat this practice for your shoulders, arms, hands, chest, back, hips, legs, feet, and so on — taking about 20-30 seconds to focus on each body part.

 When you encounter areas of tension during the scan, don’t struggle.
 Instead, focus your attention on them and breathe.
 Try to visualize the tension leaving your body.
 Take note of your observations and when thoughts or feelings arise, return to the area of the body where you last left off.
 Don’t try to change anything — you are simply building a picture of how the body feels right now, in the moment.

 If you got a lot out of this body scan meditation and are looking for other ways to manage stress through meditation, the Headspace app can be particularly useful.
-There’s a 10-day beginner’s course on the essentials of meditation and mindfulness — available for free.
+There’s a 10-day beginner’s course on the essentials of meditation and mindfulness — available with your membership or free trial.
 There’s also a 30-day course dedicated to managing stress that comes with exercises designed to address all manner of stressors, as well as a whole library of content, covering everything from sleep and compassion to anger and focus.